lextoumbourou/notes/notes/permanent/The Case For Story-Focused Standups.md

 tags:
   - TechLeadership
 cover: /_media/story-focused-standups-cover.png
+summary: Start the day by focusing on our goals
 ---

 Story-focused standups work like this: every morning, the host walks us through each in-progress story on the board (physical or digital) from right to left (closest to release first), with assignees giving a brief update.
 We take turns hosting the meeting.